A Step-by-Step Guide for a Tester to become a Business Analyst:

 These certifications are gaining importance globally as well.

-BAs are required to work heavily on documentation for creating diagrams, flowcharts, swim lane diagrams while elicitating requirements.
-One must consider learning tools like MS Visio or Pencil or Balasmiq for creating wireframes, flowcharts, business process mapping documents, etc.
+BAs are required to work heavily on documentation to create diagrams, flowcharts, and swim lane diagrams while eliciting requirements.
+One must consider learning tools like MS Visio, Pencil, Balsamiq to create wireframes, flowcharts, business process mapping documents, etc.

 A business analyst is a bridge or interface between the business and the development team.
-And they are supposed to interact with various stakeholders as well.
+They are supposed to interact with various stakeholders as well.

-Are you are business analyst who has come across all the above-mentioned steps?
+Are you a business analyst who has come across all the above-mentioned steps?
 Please feel free to express your thoughts and experiences in the comments section below.